Leaf-Agriculture/docs/docs/operations_overview.md

 Leaf's Operation Data API returns clean, aggregated, and standardized data from all major machine data brands in a simple JSON response.

-You can access users' permissoned-files in two ways:
+You can access user-permissoned files in two ways:

 1. Connecting to the company that holds your users' files.
 Our Operation Data Service will immediately pool machine data from the authorized account and